dpt/Containers/README.markdown

 - icontainer.h

 The benefit of the Containers interface is a regular interface which makes it possible to swap between data structures with little or no changes to the calling code.
+The cost is more code which may perform redundant work depending on your use case.

 To create a container use one of: